-This is mostly because insuring your home against earthquakes is costly.
 So why add another monthly payment for a natural disaster that may - or may not - happen?

 - Engrave big-ticket items such as flat-screen TVs and stereo systems with your name or other identifying marks to make them easier to locate.

-- Have expensive jewelry, antiques, stamp or coin collections appraised.
+- Have expensive jewelry, antiques, stamp, or coin collections appraised.

 - Pay your premium on time.
 Some insurers don't accept late payments.
 If they do, late payments may result in an increase in your premiums at renewal.

 - Plug your insurance agent's phone number in your cell phone.
 In the event of an earthquake, you'll be happy you did.